 Changing Corporate America

 The False Claims Act is intended to discourage fraud and to uncover and punish deceit.
-The Act has, indeed, had an effect on the practices of corporate America.
+The Act has, indeed, affected the practices of corporate America.
 Where once some corporations were willing to engage in unscrupulous practices to boost their profits, corporations now spend substantial sums developing meaningful compliance programs.

 What the False Claims Act Covers

-The federal False Claims Act covers fraud which involves any federally funded contract or program, with the exception of tax fraud.
+The federal False Claims Act covers fraud which involves any federally funded contract or program, except for tax fraud.
 A separate IRS whistleblower program covers federal tax fraud.

 It is impossible to list all of the fraudulent acts that have been prosecuted under the False Claims Act, as the scope of the frauds is wide-ranging.
 The following list gives just a few of the frauds that have been uncovered: